Sup2point0/stranger-quarkdown/docs/walkthrough.md

 ## Introduction

+> [!Important]
+> Squarkdown was made for integration with SvelteKit projects, and nothing else!

 Let’s say we’ve got some Markdown files in a repository we’d like to quickly and easily turn into a static website – perhaps you’re writing a blog or have documentation for software.
-And since you love nice things, you chose Svelte/Kit for building the website.
-Then you have MDSveX for
+And since we love nice things, you we Svelte/Kit for building the website.

-Awesome, but now you need to find a way to import the content
+Awesome, but now you need to find a way to import the content from our repository to the SvelteKit project.
+These Markdown files could be scattered all throughout the repository, so it’s not exactly something a 1-liner could solve.

 <br>